LdeAlejandro/RHCSA-TRAINER/Question.md

 ## Question 10: Find files in /etc modified more than 120 days ago and copy them to /var/tmp/twenty/.

-## Question 11:Find all files owned by user hadoga and copy them to /root/h-files.
+## Question 11:Find all files owned by user rhel and copy them to /root/rhel-files.

 ## Question 12 named "httpd.conf" and save the absolute paths to /root/httpd-paths.txt.